Charles Green (Australian soldier): Legacy

-Green was initially buried in the Christian churchyard at Pakchon on the day he died, but his body was soon exhumed and buried in the United Nations Memorial Cemetery in Pusan.
+Green was initially buried in the Christian churchyard at Pakchon on the day he died, but his body was soon exhumed and buried in the United Nations Memorial Cemetery (UNMC) in Pusan.
 He was posthumously awarded the US Silver Star in June 1951.
 According to Barter, Green's career as a battalion commander in New Guinea and Korea had been "exemplary", and serving Australian soldiers were still inspired by it at the time she wrote his entry in 1996.
 A commemorative cairn was erected at the barracks of the 41st Battalion, Royal New South Wales Regiment, in Lismore, New South Wales, and as of 1996, a United Nations emblem was affixed to the gates of the Swan Creek farm where he grew up.

 Green's wife, Olwyn, who survived him along with their daughter, wrote his biography, The Name's Still Charlie, which was published in 1993 and republished in 2010.
+Following her death, Olwyn’s remains were buried with Green’s at the UNMC on 21 September 2023.